Acercandr0/Latin-Accent/README.md

 3. Select the included `bonjour.json` file.
 4. Your new tab page will now match the Latin Accent aesthetic.

 ## 💬 Notes

 - Restart Firefox after installing or editing any styles.
-- Some effects depend on OS-level features (e.g. Mica on Windows 11, vibrancy on macOS).
+- Some effects depend on OS-level features (e.g. Mica on Windows 11)
 - Transparency effects may vary depending on your system theme and hardware acceleration settings.

 ### 🧉 Made with cariño by [@Acercandr0](https://github.com/Acercandr0)